A family at war in Southern England

 Article written by Keith Pratt outlining the reason for his interest in the Spitfire.

-This left Grannie 7 children and when I add their partners, it totals to 14 siblings in 1938/40!
+This left Grannie seven children and when I add their partners, it totals to fourteen siblings in 1938/40!
 Four joined the army, two joined the navy, three worked in an aircraft factory, one in an ammunition factory, one cared for refugees (from London), and three were too young to partake in the war effort.
-I'm sure that this sort of involvement was common to all families in UK at that time.
+I’m sure that this sort of involvement was common to all families in the UK at that time.

 At a family reunion a few days ago with my last remaining aunt and uncle, I mentioned our “Spitfire project “.
 I was surprised to hear from my aunt Joyce that three of her sisters had worked in a Spitfire factory during the war.
 I couldn’t believe this initially because my information was that Spitfires were made elsewhere.
 Uncle Peter also chirped in how as a small boy he had watched a flight of Messerschmit’s being attacked by a squadron of Spitfires from his family garden, the noise of the guns and engines being interrupted only by the screaming voice of his mother telling him to get into the shelter before he got shot!